To provide you with the best experience, cookies are used on this site. Find out more here.

 Kickstart your trip with a visit to the National Civil War Centre, which will plunge you deep into the heart of Britain’s deadliest conflict.
 Explore this richly dramatic era in British history and its stories of gunpowder, plague and plot.
 Discover for yourself the clash between Roundhead and Royalist, brother and brother, and uncover the causes, major conflicts and nationwide consequences of the British Civil Wars as well as a fascinating focus on life in a town besieged three times from 1643 to 1646.

-It’s time for a stroll around Newark Market, a cobbled marketplace which provides a focal point for the town.
+Next, it’s time for a stroll around Newark Market, a cobbled marketplace which provides a focal point for the town.
 It hosts regular market days when visitors can buy local produce, antiques and much more.
-Depending on the day of your visit, you’ll find either a collectors / antique market (Monday, except bank holidays) or a general retail market (open Wednesday, Thursday, Friday, Saturday).
+Depending on the day of your visit, you’ll find either a collectors / antique market (Monday, except bank holidays) or a general retail market (open Wednesday, Thursday, Friday, and Saturday).

 Product Information